What you need to know about genital herpes

 Genital herpes is easily passed on during sex without a condom; this includes vaginal and anal intercourse.

 Genital herpes can also be passed on:

-- when a person with a herpes virus infection in their mouth or throat gives oral sex to another person
+- when a person with the herpes virus in their mouth or throat gives oral sex to another person

-- when a person gives oral sex to a person who has a herpes virus infection on their genitals
+- when a person gives oral sex to a person who has herpes virus on their genitals

 - through oral-anal contact (rimming)